-STEP 1: Introduce the topic
+STEP 1: Learn about the topic

-Introduce the topic of pesticide exposure.
+Listen to the trainer as she/he introduce the topic of pesticide exposure.
 Review the definition of pesticides as explained in the first section of this manual.
-Explain to participants that this exercise is intended to create awareness about how pesticides can make someone sick and where exposures can occur in common situations they face in their work
+This exercise is intended to create awareness about how pesticides can make someone sick and where exposures can occur in common situations farm workers face in their work.